You will study two core modules:

 Research Skills (on-site and distance learning)

 This module will provide you with essential research skills training applicable in the fields of Shakespeare studies, with a particular emphasis on performance studies.
 You will actively assess the different kinds of evidence and methods used in these fields and critically evaluate the epistemological assumptions that underline them.
 The work undertaken in this module will help inform the direction and methodology of your research during the MA, particularly in the dissertation stages.

-You will then choose four optional modules from a range of Shakespeare Institute modules:
+You will then choose four optional modules from a range of Shakespeare Institute modules which typically includes: